yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 γ is the discount factor between 0 and 1 – the more into the future the reward is, the less we take it into consideration.

-A good strategy for an agent would be to **always choose an action that maximizes the \(discounted\) future reward **as follows:
+A good strategy for an agent would be to **always choose an action that maximizes the \(discounted\) future reward.**

 ![](/assets/bellman_3.png)

-Multiple understanding Q table:
+Multiple understandings of  Q table:

-1. The value stored in Q table could be considered as the future reward for choosing current action on current state.
+1. The value stored in Q table could be considered as the **maximum discounted future reward** for choosing current action on current state.
+The point is that
 2. the best possible score at the end of the game after performing current action on current state.

 **It is called Q-function, because it represents the “quality” of a certain action in a given state.**

 ![](/assets/bellman_4.png)

 ![](/assets/algo_q_table.png)![](/assets/algo_q_table_2.png)